silvio-brandao/wordpress-plugin-post-gallery/README.md

 ## Installation ⚙️

 1. Download the plugin ZIP or clone this repository.
-2. Upload the `custom-blog-event-gallery` folder into your `/wp-content/plugins/` directory.
+2. Upload the `post-gallery` folder into your `/wp-content/plugins/` directory.
 3. Activate the plugin via the "Plugins" menu in WordPress.

 ## Shortcodes 📋